gamma-delta/LittleRoombaFriends/README.md

 - `ROT`: *Rotate* the roomba by `X` degrees. `ROT 90` makes the roomba face orthogonally right, and `ROT -90` makes the roomba face orthogonally left.
 - `PHL`: *Peripheral.* Interact with the peripheral in slot `X` (0-indexed).
 Peripherals all do different things, but they usually do some kind of operation with the `D` and/or `A` registers.
+  Trying to interact with a peripheral slot that isn't inserted, or that is out of bounds, just does nothing.
 - `SLP`: *Sleep* for the given number of ticks, where 1 tick is 1/20 of a second.
 Execution hangs for that long, and the roomba will pick up at the next argument once it is through.